 There is a variety of financial aid available for students with disabilities.

-- Access to a Canada Student Grant for Persons with Permanent Disabilities
+- Apply for Canada Student Grant for Students with Permanent Disabilities

-- To apply for the Canada Study Grant for the Accommodations of Students with Disabilities (CSG)
+- Apply for Canada Student Grant for Services and Equipment for Students with Permanent Disabilities

 - The ability to take a reduced course load (as low as 40% or 2 courses) and still receive financial support if you have a permanent disability

-To apply for the CSG or BSWD grant, you must meet with your disability counsellor.
+To apply for the BSWD or CSG grant, you must meet with your Accessibility Advisor.

 Students with permanent disabilities may be considered full time students on a 40% course load for OSAP purposes.
-Contact your Disability Counsellor to have a Proof of Permanent Disability form completed.
+Contact your Accessibility Advisor to have a Proof of Permanent Disability form completed.

 Apply for BSWD